Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Kinetic simulations of firehose-susceptible high- plasmas

-There are four reasons for this choice of motion.
+{ Beyond studying specific physical systems,} there are three pragmatic reasons for this choice of motion in order to study firehose instabilities.
 First of these is the possibility of simulating such an expansion exactly via a coordinate transform method, allowing for a simulation domain that is both fixed and homogeneous to be used.
 Using a coordinate transform method (of which a shearing box is another example) maximises the effective separation between macro- and micro-scales for a fixed simulation domain size; it also allows for simulation-domain-averaged properties of the plasma (including the ion distribution function) to be used as a reasonable analogue for that plasma's `equilibrium' properties, minimising the uncertainty that could be introduced by macroscopic spatial variation of the plasma.
 The second reason is that, in contrast to a shearing-box simulation~\citep[e.g.,][]{Kunz2014_b}, the direction of the macroscopic magnetic field does not change as the motion proceeds, which simplifies comparing different times in the simulation.
-Thirdly, compared to other `simple' motions, an expansion in a direction transverse to the background magnetic field gives rise to a comparably slow evolution of the pressure anisotropy over a fixed period of time.
+Finally, compared to other `simple' motions, an expansion in a direction transverse to the background magnetic field gives rise to a comparably slow evolution of the pressure anisotropy over a fixed period of time.
 For example, a two-dimensional incompressible motion in which there is simultaneously expansion in one direction transverse to the background magnetic field and and contraction in the parallel direction, causing the background magnetic-field strength to vary as $B = B_0/(1+t/\tau_{\rm exp})$, would give rise to a value of $|{\mathrm{d} \Delta_i}/{\mathrm{d}t}|$ that is initially three times larger than the analogous one-dimensional transverse expansion.
 As we show in section~\ref{sec:sims:res:pressanisop}, accessing the Alfv\'en-enabling regime when $\beta_{i} \gg 1$ requires macroscopic evolution rates that are at least several orders of magnitude smaller than the ion-Larmor frequency $\Omega_i$; because such simulations are expensive, choosing a motion that minimises the rate of change of $\Delta_i$ at a fixed time period is desirable.
-Finally, such a motions can be treated in two dimensions, reducing the computational cost.
-Motivated by these considerations, we choose in this paper to simulate plasmas expanding in a single transverse direction.
+Motivated by these considerations, we choose in this paper to simulate plasmas expanding in a single transverse direction. { In addition to its application to the specific physical systems mentioned earlier in this paragraph, we anticipate that the evolution and saturation of the firehose instability becomes insensitive to the specifics of the macroscopic motion driving it provided there is sufficient separation of relevant timescales; we revisit this assumption after describing our simulation results in section \ref{sec:applications}.}